Enable mail flow for subdomains in Exchange Online

 In the EAC, go to Mail Flow > Accepted domains, and select the domain.

-Verify that Internal Relay is selected.
+In the Details pane, Verify that Internal Relay is selected.

 Select Match subdomains for this domain for sending and receiving emails.